Best Golf Games for 3 Players

 Birdie Bandit and Eagle Assassin mode.

-Optional bonus gameplay that rewards the only birdie or eagle on a hole - adding an extra spark to the round.So every hole is settled cleanly, the banter stays "friendly", and the competition stays alive until the final putt.If you ever play in a 3-ball, this is the app you want in your pocket.
+Optional bonus gameplay that rewards the only birdie or eagle on a hole - adding an extra spark to the round.2-Shot Sweep (Split Sixes)

 Built for 3-ball golf